* Victoria recorded seven new COVID-19 cases on Wednesday, snapping a six-day streak of double-digit daily infections.

 GLOBAL CORONAVIRUS NUMBERS

-Data current as of 1700 AEDT October 16, taking in federal and state/territory government updates, Worldometer and Johns Hopkins Coronavirus Resource Centre.
+Data current as of 1700 AEDT October 14, taking in federal government and state/territory government updates, Worldometer and Johns Hopkins Coronavirus Resource Centre.

 Australian Associated Press